 Interference could be caused to MESs from the transmitting stations of RLANS, BBDR systems, FSS earth stations and aircraft in aeronautical telemetry systems.
 It is proposed that MSS operations in this band should be on a non-protected basis with respect to these systems.
 A footnote could be added to the allocation in Article 5 to this effect.

-Current CEPT view (August 2010): The CEPT has developed a draft ECP for an MSS downlink allocation.
+CEPT view: CEPT has concluded not to propose new MSS allocations in this band.

 Frequency band7055-7075 MHz